microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM service/Readme.md

 2. Click on the Conformance-as-Postman collection.

 3. Click on the `POST AuthorizeGetToken` request and click **Send**.
 You should receive a `200 OK` message in response.
 Your access token is now saved to the `bearerToken` environment variable in your `dicom-service` Postman environment.
-You will need to refresh the token after 60 minutes.
+Access tokens expire after 60 minutes.
+A refresh can be obtained by sending the `POST AuthorizeGetToken` request again.

 ### Step 2 - Populate DICOM service with single instance images